"Go tend pigs!" howls Patak. "You don't belong in the army."

 The girls cast hate-filled glances in his direction, but remain silent.

 They climb up and down the small slope.
 Legs turn numb and ears begin to buzz.
-Sweat runs from the corner of lips and between should blades.
+Sweat runs from the corner of lips and between shoulder blades.
 Shirts stick to skin.
 Tongues are parched.
 Yet, the women continue to walk, up and down, up and down, while the voice hammers relentlessly.

-"You are on the battlefield, they're shooting at you; grenades explode; flatten up as if to creep bac into the earth; you crawl, you crawl; you slip between the roots, through the brush, flat on your stomach; I said, flat on your stomach; your head hugs the ground; your arms slide ahead, always close to the ground; the body follows.
+"You are on the battlefield, they're shooting at you; grenades explode; flatten up as if to creep back into the earth; you crawl, you crawl; you slip between the roots, through the brush, flat on your stomach; I said, flat on your stomach; your head hugs the ground; your arms slide ahead, always close to the ground; the body follows.
 "Ah, what a bunch of dumbheads," moans Patak. (p.
 219)

 When I was in LA with my mom, we were sitting around the dinner table and my mom's caretaker, Alma, was talking about a woman she'd worked for who had died a couple of years before at age 100.